pre-graduate/MI5-coding-challenge/README.md

 # MI5 Coding Challenge

 I was looking at various coding challenges online and found this which interested me.
 The repository just houses the code that outputs the hidden message.
 Nothing too complicated but I am quite happy I solved the puzzle and hey it was fun!

-## Technology Used

 This program was written in C++ and uses FreeImage an image loading library.
 It was all that was needed as all the challenged needed was the ability to parse an image file.

+**Warning do not read on if you want the solution spoiled!**

 ## Solution